How to secure your business before the holidays

 Shoplifters blend into the big crowds.
 Extended holiday hours can leave businesses susceptible to crime.
 Frazzled cashiers may be less likely to spot fraudulent transactions or protect confidential information.

-Security cameras can help deter criminals, but security guards may be better, says William J. Birks, Jr., CPP, a security expert and consultant in West Chester, Pennsylvania.
+Security cameras can help deter criminals, but security guards may be better, says William J. Birks, Jr., CPP, a security expert and consultant in West Chester, Pa.
 He cautions that forgoing security staff to save money can backfire.
 "This creates a security vulnerability for the store," says Birks.
-“What they think they save in manpower, they lose in inventory.
+"What they think they save in manpower, they lose in inventory.
 Properly trained security officers can be one of your best and least costly deterrents to shoplifting loss."

 Conduct thorough background checks when hiring seasonal staff, and remind your year-round employees to alert management if they notice anything amiss, Birks says.

-When protecting against data breaches, many businesses don't realize they're relying on outdated cybersecurity measures like antivirus or firewall software.
+The months leading up to the holidays are also a good time to make sure you aren't relying on outdated cybersecurity measures like antivirus or firewall software.
 "They're basically protecting the perimeter of the company's data," Fleming says.
 "The analogy is digging a deeper moat or building a higher castle wall.
 It's ineffective because every smartphone, every app, is a new penetration through that wall.
 So the castle wall is just full of holes."

 Most importantly, don't let your guard down once the holidays are over.
 "The holidays are a great time to take a step back and reevaluate," Fleming says.
 "But it shouldn't just be the holidays that people are aware of.
 It's 365 days a year."